 This versatile recipe can be changed to include various fresh seasonal ingredients.
-My favorite fresh fruits include nectarines, apricots, mangos, crisp apples, crisp pears, fuyu persimmons, mangos, halved grapes, pomegranate arils and avocados.
+My favorite fresh fruits include nectarines, apricots, mangos, cherries, crisp apples, crisp pears, fuyu persimmons, mangos, halved grapes, pomegranate arils and avocados.
 Pick two or three based on what looks best at the farmer's market or produce section, and add them to the base recipe of tuna, raisins and pepitas.
 I like to include at least one of the crispier fruits like apple or fuyu persimmon to enhance the overall texture.

 Make sure to source the best sushi grade frozen tuna you can find.
 Expensive for sure, but this recipe allows for portioning of the tuna steak so that a little goes a long way.

 For the wonton wraps, the square wrappers have a more elegant presentation, but the round will work just as well.
 If you are sensitive to spicy ingredients, you can always substitute regular dark sesame oil for the sesame chile oil.
 When measuring out your raisins, try to choose the lighter colored raisins for optimal presentation.
 Dried red currants or craisins could be substituted if desired.
 I am partial to the golden.

 1. Remove tuna from freezer and place on cutting board for 15 minutes.
 Allow it to sit brieflly to allow cutting of the block into slices while still frozen.
 You can also make smaller servings by cutting just a slice or two and then wrapping and returning the original block promptly to the freezer.

 2. Meanwhile, select a handful of the prettiest golden raisins and place them in the bottom of a small dish.
 Cut the tuna into 1/4" slices, and then into 1/4" cubes.
 Place cubed tuna over raisins, cover with cling wrap and place in fridge.